veeto

 Summary

-Senator McNerney's recycling initiative directs California's Department of Resources Recycling and Recovery to evaluate the state's capacity for recycling precious metals and critical minerals from electronic waste and other products.
-The department must submit a comprehensive report to the Legislature by January 1, 2028, examining current collection methods, recycling technologies, and opportunities to create domestic stockpiles of these materials.
+Senator McNerney's recycling initiative directs California's Department of Resources Recycling and Recovery to examine the state's capacity for recycling precious metals and critical minerals from electronic waste.
+The department must submit a comprehensive report by January 1, 2028, analyzing current collection methods, recycling capabilities, and opportunities for developing in-state processing of these materials.

 10% progression